villevaltonen/gymlog-api/README.md

 3. Run the tests with ```go test -v``` or the app with ```go build && ./gymlog-go```

 ### TODO:
-- JWT-authentication
+- pick user id from jwt and add to sql queries to ensure authorization
-- REST APIs for user mgmt
+- REST APIs for user mgmt (create user etc.)